 Sharp edges When fumbling around your flight bag, especially in an emergency, you don’t need to cut your hand.
 Some flashlights have pocket clips that turn up at the end.
 If they’re not shaped with rounded edges, you can scrape or cut your hand.
 The same for some tactical flashlights which can be used for self defense… they have serrated edges around the lens area.

 Harsh, Blinding Brightness You might want a tactical flashlight for general nighttime wandering around the ramp (just not too close to flight time because it’ll mess up your night vision (see link to chart).In the cockpit you need a flashlight that will be your helper.
 Also, if you have a light with a strobe mode, be very careful not to engage that mode during night flight.
 It’s not only distracting, but ruins your night vision!

 Remembering if you charged the light When was the last time you recharged your pilot flashlight?
 Where did you last put the charger base or cable?
 If you’re good at keeping up with these easy-to-forget tasks, good for you!
 However, why add one more item to your ready-list (especially if night flying is infrequent)?

 Lights that do more than provide light It should be a flashlight.
 Don’t dilute the purpose of a flashlight with other features that could impact cockpit use.
 That said, if it has other features like a pen point, screwdriver, or survival features, that’s not a bad thing.
 In that case add it to your collection of useful items,but make sure you have a single purpose, quality pilot flashlight.

 Based on that, here are a number of highly rated pilot flashlights and related items that will meet your requirements.
-You can purchase directly for yourself, or they make great gifts for pilots, too!
+You can purchase the best pilot flashlight here for yourself, and they make great gifts, too!